godisblaack/Basics/Notes/DSA/LeetCode 75/54 - Binary search - 2300. Successful Pairs of Spells and Potions.md

 };
 ```

-**Time complexity:** O(M logM + N logM)
+**Time complexity:** O(M log M + N log M)
-- Sorting potions: O(M logM)
+- Sorting potions: O(M log M)
 - Looping through spells: N iterations
-- Binary search within the loop: O(logM) for each iteration
+- Binary search within the loop: O(log M) for each iteration

-Therefore, the total time complexity is the sum of the sorting time and the time spent in the loop: O(M logM + N logM), where,
+Therefore, the total time complexity is the sum of the sorting time and the time spent in the loop: O(M log M + N log M), where,
 - N is the number of spells in the spells vector.
 - M is the number of potions in the potions vector.